 The Little Warriors Be Brave Ranch is a treatment centre focused solely on helping children who have been sexually abused, as well as their families.
-The year-long program offers children ages 8-12 (and soon-to-be 13-16 year old females) from across Canada a place for treatment from the devastating effects of child sexual abuse.
+The year-long program offers children ages 8-12 and girls ages 13-16 from across Canada a place for treatment from the devastating effects of child sexual abuse.

 Trauma Informed Approach

 The Be Brave Ranch Supports SAMHSA’s Key Principles of Trauma-Informed Approach

 Collaboration and mutuality

 Cultural and Historical Sensitivities

 Facility Trauma Dog

 We are so excited to introduce you to the newest member of our Clinical Team, Rugby, our facility trauma dog at the Be Brave Ranch.
 As co-therapist, Rugby will support individual therapy, group therapy, as well as family sessions.
 He will enhance our Trauma-Informed healing environment through providing relational supports, sensing and supporting positive emotional regulation, providing healthy touch and therapeutic play opportunities.

 Case Conceptualization: In this meeting, the Clinical Director guides the clinical staff in developing preliminary clinical hypotheses to help explain children’s feelings and behaviours and ensure appropriate interventions.